 Given that hiring people is one of the most expensive things you can do in business, it’s easy to see why any of these situations could turn into a catastrophic mistake.
 As with anything in life, you need to be sure of the reasons why you need to to take every action – and plan for it, too.

 From the second you start hiring, you have a lot of responsibilities to take on.
 There are rules and regulations to follow, of course, and all kinds of health and safety and working time directives to deal with.
-You’ll need to start handling sickness, employee holiday management, and much more besides, as well as being able to pay for your employees.
+You will want to read up on this safe handling of chemicals guide and ensure that you and your staff and trained appropriately in this, as well as in other areas such as fire safety and first aid.
+In addition, you’ll need to start handling sickness, employee holiday management, and much more besides, as well as being able to pay for your employees.

 It’s not just a wage you need to pay for on the payroll, either – it’s also National Insurance, benefits, and equipment for your employee to use.
 Which brings us to our next point – ensuring you can afford to pay someone to work for you.

 There are two financial issues to consider before hiring someone.
 First of all, you need to pay them – whether you are making a profit or not.
 That puts a lot of pressure on you to ensure that your business continues to grow.
 Secondly, you need to hire people that are actually going to improve your company profits and make money for the firm.
 Doing this will ensure that your employee, effectively, pays for themselves.